codota/tabnine-nvim/README.md

 ## Tabnine Chat - BETA
 ![Tabnine Neovim chat](https://github.com/codota/tabnine-nvim/blob/master/examples/python-chat.gif)
-Tabnine Chat for Nvim is in very early BETA.
+Tabnine Chat is still in BETA and is available only for Tabnine Pro users.
 To make it work:
-- Contact support@tabnine.com with your Tabnine Pro email - so we will enable it for you
 - You will need to build the chat from source, by executing: `cargo build --release` inside `chat/` directory.
 - You may be missing some dependencies to build the chat.
 To fix this, run the following command:
 ```shell